HughP/dnj-corpus/README.md

 # dnj-corpus
-A small corpus of a local newspaper
+A small corpus of a local newspaper, and some other things written in Eastern Dan.

 ## Language Description

-Language ISO639-3: dnj
+* Language ISO639-3: dnj

-Language Name: Eastern Dan
+* Language Name: Eastern Dan

-Script: Can be written in Arabic or Latin script.
+* Script: Can be written in Arabic or Latin script.

 Script Note: There may be several orthographies from different dialects which would all qualify as BCP47: dnj-Latn.
+Crúbadán language data for Western Dan uses: `dnj-x-west` but it is unclear if that corpus is based on the same orthography as this one.

 ### Latin Orthography History